Home Buyer’s tax credit

 Starting 2012, if you bought a home you may be able to save on your taxes through the home buyers’ tax credit.

-You can claim up to a $10,000 non refundable tax credit resulting in a reduction of tax owing of up to $1500 for the purchase of a qualifying home in 2024 if you meet both of the following conditions:
+You can claim up to a non refundable tax credit resulting in a reduction of tax owing for the purchase of a qualifying home if you meet both of the following conditions:

 To qualify for the home buyer’s tax amount: